zadean/xqerl/README.md

 No attempt is made to optimize the code or data flow.

 It needs a code server!
-Currently, main modules are compiled as an Erlang module and run with: xqerl_main:main(Options).
+Currently, main modules are compiled as an Erlang module and run with `xqerl_main:main(Options)`.
 This is okay for debugging and test suites I guess, but not cool at all for a running system!

 It uses the process dictionary for "static" information (nasty).